Can Cats Eat Peaches? What You Need to Know!

 The Dangers of Peach Pits

 You should never feed the pit of a peach to your cat or allow your cat to gain access to a pit at any time.
-Peach pits contain a poison called amygdalin, which is a chemical that gets converted into cyanide by the body.
-While this chemical is not found in the flesh of the peach in any notable amounts, the pits are full of it.
+It’s a choking hazard and contains a poison called amygdalin, which is a chemical that gets converted into cyanide by the body.
+While this chemical is not found in the flesh of the peach in any notable amounts, the pit is full of it.

-If the pit gets cracked open and the amygdalin inside is consumed, it could poison and even kill people, let alone your cat.
+If the pit gets cracked open and the amygdalin inside is consumed, it could poison your cat.
 The best way to keep your cat protected from amygdalin is to prepare a peach away from their reach and to immediately throw the pit away into a secure garbage bin, where there is no chance that your cat will get a hold of it.

 It’s Okay If Your Cat Doesn’t Like Peaches

 There is no reason to worry if your cat does not want to eat peaches.
 Unlike humans, cats cannot taste sweetness, so the allure that peaches offer us is not the same for cats.
-Therefore, your kitty may not show any interest in eating a peach, especially if they are already getting all the nutrition that they need and cat treats that they want.
+Therefore, your kitty may not show any interest in eating a peach, especially if they are already getting all the nutrition that they need from their complete and balanced diet.
 So, pass on the peaches if your cat shows no interest, and focus on other types of treats instead.

 Final Thoughts